Red Cloak Endpoint Agent Installation๐

 Note

 Antivirus products monitor systems for unusual modifications to the operating system or to installed software.
 The data files Red Cloak Endpoint Agent creates are an example of such modifications.
-Even though the Red Cloak Endpoint Agent DOES NOT modify anything that belongs to the operating system, some AV/malware protection products consider the Red Cloak Endpoint Agent’s own file modifications as malicious behavior and block or stop the processes.
+Even though the Red Cloak Endpoint Agent DOES NOT modify anything that belongs to the operating system, some AV/malware protection products consider the Red Cloak Endpoint Agentโs own file modifications as malicious behavior and block or stop the processes.
 To avoid that, consider excluding the Red Cloak Endpoint Agent installation directories in your antivirus policy.
 When defining an Exception List for the Red Cloak Endpoint Agent, two directories should be excluded.
-The default installation directory for the Red Cloak Endpoint Agent which is %ProgramFiles(x86)%\Dell SecureWorks\Red Cloak\
+The default installation directory for the Red Cloak Endpoint Agent which is %ProgramFiles(x86)%\Dell SecureWorks\Red Cloak\ and directory %ProgramFiles(x86)%\Dell SecureWorks\Ignition\ which is the default directory of the Ignition update module.

 Note